Semiconductor revenue rose 7.6% in Q3 2021 from Q2 2021, and climbed above $150 billion in revenue during a single quarter.

 Omdia chief analyst for semiconductor research Craig Stice says, "Preliminary data shows the NAND market reached nearly $18.7 billion in 3Q21, an impressive QoQ increase of 13.8%.

-"The NAND market was fueled by strong shipment growth to meet demand coming out of the enterprise and data centre markets, as well as stable demand out of the smartphone market.
+"The NAND market was fueled by strong shipment growth to meet demand coming out of the enterprise and data center markets, as well as stable demand out of the smartphone market.

 "Additionally, average selling prices in 3Q21 saw a near 5% QoQ increase as supply and demand remained slightly out of balance."